Perth De Facto Relationships

 - You have a relationship as a couple living together on a genuine domestic basis.

 Satisfying point 3 is not always clear cut.
-The Family Law Act (Cth) 1975 sets out a list of aspects which it considers.
+The Family Law Act (Cth) 1975 sets out a list of aspects that it considers.
 These aspects can help you determine how the court views your relationship.

 Perth De Facto Relationships – Spousal maintenance